Occupational English Test: Part B and Part C – careful reading tasks (45 minutes)

 Part B assesses candidates' ability to identify the detail, gist or main point of six short texts sourced from the healthcare workplace (100-150 words each).
 The texts might consist of extracts from policy documents, hospital guidelines, manuals or internal communications, such as emails or memos.
 For each text, there is one three-option multiple-choice question.

 Part C assesses candidates' ability to identify detailed meaning and opinion in two texts on topics of interest to healthcare professionals (800 words each).
 For each text, candidates must answer eight four-option multiple choice questions.

 Writing

-The task is to write a letter, usually a referral letter.
-Sometimes, especially for some professions, a different type of letter is required: e.g. a letter of transfer or discharge, or a letter to advise or inform a patient, carer, or group.
+The task is to write a letter, usually a referral letter, but it could also be a letter of transfer or discharge.
+For some professions, a different type of letter is required: eg. a letter to advise or inform a patient, carer, or group, or respond to a complaint.

 Speaking

-The Speaking sub-test is delivered individually and the candidate takes part in two role-plays.
+The Speaking sub-test is delivered individually, and the candidate takes part in two role-plays.
 In each role-play, the candidate takes his or her professional role (for example, as a nurse or as a pharmacist) while the interlocutor plays a patient, a client, or a patient's relative or carer.
 For veterinary science, the interlocutor is the owner or carer of the animal.